-be made that, where mixed funds are withdrawn from an account, the withdrawal should be pro rata in proportion to the respective balances of separate and community funds in the account.
+An argument can be made that, where mixed funds are withdrawn from an account, the withdrawal should be pro rata in proportion to the respective balances of separate and community funds in the account.
 A pro rata rule was used to achieve equity in an embezzlement case, Marineau v.
 General American Life Ins.
 Co., 898 S.W.2d 397, 403 (Tex.
-App.--Fort Worth 1995, writ denied).
-There the husband had embezzled \$ 349,077.32 from his employer, and put it into an account where deposits totaled \$ 512,594.32.
+App.-Fort Worth 1995, writ denied).
+There Husband had embezzled \$349,077.32 from his employer, and put that money into an account where deposits totaled \$512,594.32.
 Husband purchased a life insurance policy, which he paid incrementally out of the account.
 He later committed suicide, and the employer and the widow litigated who owned the policy proceeds.
 It was the employer's burden to trace its money into a specific asset.
-Having done that, the burden shifted to the widow (claiming through the wrongdoer) to prove what funds of the wrongdoer flowed into the asset.
+Having done that, the burden shifted to the widow (claiming through the wrongdoer) to prove what funds of the Husband flowed into the asset.
 The employer claimed that the wrongdoer had to show the proportion of each type of funds in each payment, failing which the entire payment would be deemed to belong to the employer.
-The appellate court rejected this contention, relying on an Oklahoma Supreme Court case to hold that each party was entitled to a pro rata share of each payment, in the same proportion as total embezzled deposits bore to total deposits of husband's money.
-Thus, a sort of global average was used, as opposed to trying to calculate the respective components of each premium payment, in contradistinction to the tracing approach of some family law cases that analyze the character of each withdrawal.
-Perhaps the "broad overview" approach used in Marineau would more effectively, and certainly more cheaply, accomplish equity.
+The appellate court rejected this contention, relying on an Oklahoma Supreme Court case to hold that each party was entitled to a pro rata share of each payment, in the same proportion as the total embezzled deposits bore to total deposits of Husband's money.
+The court used a "global average," as opposed to trying to calculate the respective components of each premium payment, in contradistinction to the tracing approach of some family law cases that analyze the character of each withdrawal.
+Perhaps the "broad overview" approach used in Marineau would more effectively, and certainly more inexpensively, accomplish equity.